k-pollock/Battleship/README.md

 Here is an example of the game in progess so you will know what each symbol means:
 Symbol|Meaning
 ------|------
--|Open: no ships or guesses
+- | Open: no ships or guesses
-O|Ship: not hit
+O | Ship: not hit
-#|Miss: incorrect guess
+# | Miss: incorrect guess
-X|Hit: correct guess
+X | Hit: correct guess

 ![Display](/Images/Board.png)